regikov/photo-blog-webpage/README.md

 ```
 3. *Run the poject on your editorand open the index.html file in your preferred web browser to view the website.*

+**Deployment (Optional)**

+Optionally, you can deploy your project on providers like Vercel.
+[Here](https://vercel.com/docs/deployments/overview) you can see a detailed step by step of the process.